-ltem Label Color State Description 5 0 Red On When lit up during boot-up, indicates a BIOS boot failure.
-Flashing Processor over-temperature above 125°C and as a result, OSN3 shuts down (if LEDs 1, 2, and 3 are also flashing) - Off Normal operation.
-6 N. Blue Flashing Module undergoing shutdown sequence when module pulled out to first extraction position.
+Item Label Color State Description 6 6 A Blue Flashing Module undergoing shutdown sequence when module pulled out to first extraction position.
 On Module shutdown sequence complete and the module can be extracted from the chassis slot.
 Off Module correctly inserted in chassis slot.
-7 ۲ Red On Hardware failure (supplied voltage is not within normal operating range - ensure CRMX is installed in chassis).
+7 • Red On Hardware failure (supplied voltage is not within normal operating range - ensure CRMX is installed in chassis).
 Flashing Upgrade in progress. - Off Normal operation.
 8 SPEED Green On 100Base-TX connection.
 Yellow On 1000Base-T connection. - Off 10Base-T connection if ACT LED active.
-9 ACT ACT ACT ACT ACT ACT ACT ACT ACT ACT ACT ACT ACT Green On Valid Ethernet link (cable connection) has been established. - Off The LED goes temporarily off if network packets are sent or received.
+9 9 ACT ACT Green ACT ACT ACT Green On Valid Ethernet link (cable connection) has been established. - Off The LED goes temporarily off if network packets are sent or received.
 When this LED remains off, a valid link has not been established due to a missing or a faulty cable connection.

-5.2.3 Gigabit Ethernet Cable Connector Pinouts
+5.2.3 OSN3 Gigabit Ethernet Cable Connector Pinouts

-The RJ-45 connector pinouts for the Gigabit Ethernet interface are listed in the table below:
+The RJ-45 connector pinouts for the Gigabit Ethernet interface are described in the table below:

-Table 5-6: Gigabit Ethernet Interface (RJ-45) Connector Pinouts
+Table 5-7: Gigabit Ethernet Interface (RJ-45) Connector Pinouts